sachilz/sachilz/README.md

 * AI + Web Integrations using React, NestJS / TypeScript, and APIs

 * Exploring Java for scalable backend systems in ML projects

+## 💡Why AI/ML?
+I’m obsessed (in a healthy way 😆) with solving real-world problems using intelligent systems.
+I love how AI

 <p dir="auto">I'm very interested in learning new programming languages and love using that knowledge to build creative and impactful future projects.
 Every day is a new opportunity to level up my skills and tackle challenges that push my limits.</p></li>
 <p dir="auto">💡 I enjoy solving real-world problems and making everyday life easier through tech.
 I’ve got a bit of a “sickness” 😆 for challenges, and I love breaking down complex problems to find clean, elegant solutions. 😍😂</p>